riskiest/color_calibration/doc/English/CCM Matrix.md

 CCM matrix is usually used as an approximation for the transformation from linearized input color space to linear absolute color space during color correction.

-The shape of the CCM matrix is usually $3\times3$ and $4\times3$[1-2].
+The shape of the CCM matrix is usually $3\times3$ or $4\times3$[1-2].
 The former performs linear transformation on the value of color, while the latter performs affine transformation.
 In other words.
-The color space keeps the origin unchanged after the former is transformed, while the latter can be translated.
+The color space keeps the origin unchanged after linear transformation, while the latter will be translated.
 It can be seen that the transform set of the CCM matrix of $3\times3$ is the proper subset of $4\times3$, which means that the solution set fitted by the $4\times3$ CCM matrix is larger.
 However, the latest papers prefer to use the CCM matrix of $3\times3$ instead of the latter.

 ### $3\times3$ CCM matrix

-#### Used For Fitting And Inference
+#### Used for Fitting and Inference

 The input may be <font color=red>a list of colors</font> at fitting while an image at inference, so let's take a simple two-dimensional matrix as an example.
 Assume that the linearized color space of the input is:
 $$